Yashna18/COSC326/Etude3/README.txt

 Images do not dynamically resize with the window but should the user wish, they may resize the window and click "Build" again to draw a snowflake that is approporiately sized for the current window.

-I attempted to dynamically resize the image drawn by turtle but because images are not instantaneous in turtle, even if they are hidden from the
-UI, there are moments during runtime where the image is not visible as it needs to be redrawn to the resized window.